-Do not forget to copy your database backup file to a safe place (e.g. to DVD)!
-Do it immediately after you performed a backup, otherwise it was pointless.
+Do not forget to copy your database backup file to a safe place (e.g. to a DVD)!

+Do it immediately after you performed a backup, otherwise your data may be lost in case of a computer failure.

 12.4.
 Restoring a database from backup